Organnery/organnery-distro/README.md

 ## Flashing the image

-The compressed image `organnery_v*.img.gz` can be flashed to a microSD card in the usual way, using `dd` for example.
+The compressed image `organnery_v*.img.gz` (where v* is the version number) can be flashed to a microSD card in the usual way, using `dd` for example.
 First, uncompress and verify the image has not been corrupted by comparing it to the checksum file `organnery_v*.img.md5sum` with these commands:
 ```
 gunzip organnery_v*.img.gz